-- Valve Calcification (or valve blockage)
+- Valve calcification (or valve blockage)

-- Heart Disease
+- Heart disease

-- Abnormal Valve Structure
+- Abnormal valve structure

-- Artificial Valve Structure
+- Artificial heart valves

 - Endocarditis (a bacterial infection in the bloodstream affecting the heart valve)

-- Rheumatic Fever
+- Rheumatic fever

-Heart murmurs themselves are not preventable unless you know their cause.
-Tests will need to be administered to determine specifics about the murmur, like how long it is and how loud it is.
+Heart murmurs themselves are not preventable, but some of their causes can be.
+Tests will need to be administered to determine specifics about the murmur, like how long it lasts, location within the heart, and how loud it is.

 There is no hiding a heart murmur.
 If your heart murmur is consistent or recurring, you can expect the doctor performing your life insurance medical exam will hear it.
 Disclose the murmur right up front when requesting a quote or completing an application.

 Even if you are in good overall health and maintain a healthy lifestyle, a life insurance company will take any history of a heart murmur very seriously.

-- When you were first diagnosed with a heart murmur?
+- When you were first diagnosed with a heart murmur

-- What follow-up tests were conducted after the murmur was heard?
+- What follow-up tests were conducted after the murmur was heard

-- What was the diagnosis?
+- What the diagnosis was

-- What steps you and your doctor took to treat any condition related to the murmur?
+- What steps you and your doctor took to treat any condition related to the murmur

-- Whether you have a family history of heart disease?
+- Whether you have a family history of heart disease

-Plan to provide the life insurance company with copies of your test results, and any other medical records can help shed light on your heart health.
-Life insurance companies will take this information and determine the long-term prognosis of your heart condition and overall health.
+Plan to provide the life insurance company with copies of your test results, and any other medical records that can help shed light on your heart health.
+Life insurance companies will take this information and determine the long-term prognosis of your heart condition and your overall health.

 To offset any concerns the life insurance company will have about your heart murmur, you should be proactive.
-Take the following steps to ensure the best possible medical evaluation:

 - See both your primary care doctor and cardiologist regularly